EricSmekens/node-serial-obd/README.md

 serial-obd 0.1.0
 ===============

-# USE bluetooth-obd if you use a bluetooth OBD-II Connector!

 # Serial communication for OBD-II ELM327 devices.
 This node module lets you communicate over a serial port with OBD-II ELM327 Connectors using Node.js.
 # Limitations